 Paw Pad Maintenance and Care

 Make it a habit to check your dog’s paw pads regularly.
 Gently spread their toes apart and inspect the sides of their paw pads and between their toes for any injuries or foreign objects (like burrs, pebbles, or dangerous foxtails).
 It’s also a good time to check for any swelling or discoloration.
 Watch to see if your dog shows any signs that they are in pain or have tenderness when examining their foot.

-Avoid walking your dog on hot pavement!
-You can easily check to see if the ground is too hot for your dog to walk on by placing the back of your hand flat on the pavement and try holding it there for 7 seconds.
+Hot pavement or asphalt can burn your dog's paw pads.
+You can easily check to see if the ground is too hot for your dog to walk on by placing the back of your hand flat on the pavement and trying to hold it there for 7 seconds.
 If it’s too hot for you to keep it there for the full time, it’s too hot for your dog to walk on!
 If the pavement is that hot, it’s probably too hot for a dog walk or other outdoor activities.